-Connecting Your S-Video Out to a TV or VCR
+Connecting Your TV Output to a TV or VCR

-- 1 Turn off your PC and your TV (or VCR). - 2 Ensure your card was installed correctly as per the Getting Started Guide. - 3 Determine if your TV (or VCR) has an S-Video or Composite video connection. - 4 Looking at the back of your PC, locate your S-Video Out.
-Using an S-Video cable or the supplied adapter cable, attach one end of the cable to your graphics card and the other to your TV (or VCR).
-Refer to the illustration for further help. - 5 Turn on your PC and your TV (or VCR).
+- 1 Turn off your PC and your TV (or VCR). - 2 Determine if your TV (or VCR) has an S-Video In or Composite In connection. - 3 The TV Output on your card will be an S-Video connector or Composite connector.
+Please attach an appropriate cable to the TV Output on your card (S-Video or Composite).
+Attach the other end of the cable to your TV (or VCR).
+Refer to the illustration for further help. - 4 Turn on your PC and your TV (or VCR).